 Fish names – labelling requirements for the New Zealand market

-MPI maintains a list of approved names of fish for export:
+This document has a list of approved names of fish for export:

 Changing or adding a name to the list of approved fish names

-Fish products must also be labelled in accordance with the requirements in the Australia New Zealand Food Standards Code.
+- the Australia New Zealand Food Standards Code.